kle1999/Calendar-Survey/readme.txt

 6. In MSSQL, use the "calendarSurvey" database, open table "investigators".
 This is the table where you use to enter new login ID and password for new participant ID.
 7. In table "investigators" add a new row with the following data: user name "admin" to column "username" and password "password" to column "password", a start date e.g. "10/20/2013" to column "startDate", an end date e.g. "12/12/2013" and "21" to column "role".
 8. Unzip the "CalendarSurveySourceCode" to your web server root directory.
 Copy this folder "carl" to your web root directory .
 Normally the web root directory is located in c:/inetpub/www/
-9. Modify the "web.config" file which is located in the root directory of the unzip "calendarSurveySourceCode" and look for the following line and change the properties for the databsse connection string.
+9. Modify the "web.config" file which is located in the root directory of the unzip "calendarSurveySourceCode" and look for the following line and change the properties for the database connection string.

          <add key="ConnectionString" value="server=yourDatabaseServerIPAddress;uid='LoginIDForTheCalendarSurvey';password='PasswordForTheCalendarSurvey';initial catalog='NameOfCalendarSurveyDatabase' "/>